johlym/johnathan-org/src/_posts/2015-05-03-18-resources-for-getting-started-with-wordpress.md

 ### WordPress.com

-If you’re looking for a hosted solution, there’s always [WordPress.com](http://WordPress.com).
+If you're looking for a hosted solution, there's always [WordPress.com](http://WordPress.com).
 With that comes a great guide on getting started there from the folks that make [WordPress.com](http://wordpress.com/) happen.
-If you’ve never used WordPress before, [WordPress.com](https://learn.wordpress.com/quick-start-guide/) might be the single easiest way to get familiar with the software before diving into hosting it on your own.
+If you've never used WordPress before, [WordPress.com](https://learn.wordpress.com/quick-start-guide/) might be the single easiest way to get familiar with the software before diving into hosting it on your own.

 ## Plugins